Welcome to the Mikolka Lab

 About the lab

-We are an established lab group focused on the pathophysiology of surfactant and linked acute lung injury (acute respiratory distress syndrome ARDS).
+We are an established research group dedicated to studying the pathophysiology of pulmonary surfactant and related acute lung injury, particularly neonatal and adult respiratory distress syndrome RDS.

-Pavol group is located at Department of Physiology and Biomedical Center Martin at Jessenius Faculty of Medicine Comenius University in Martin, Slovakia.
-The group is part of Laboratory of functional testing of the cardiovascular, nervous and respiratory systems.
+The Pavol Mikolka Research Group is based at the Department of Physiology and the Biomedical Center Martin, Jessenius Faculty of Medicine, Comenius University in Martin, Slovakia.
+The group operates within the Laboratory of functional testing of the cardiovascular, nervous and respiratory systems.

 Our Research